bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 Inutition: The money multiplier shows how banks can create more money through lending.

-For example, if you deposit $1,000 and the reserve ratio is 10%, the bank must keep $100 in reserve and can lend out $900.
-The borrower spends the $900, which gets deposited in another bank, and that bank lends out 90% of the deposit again.
+For example, if you deposit 1,000 dollars and the reserve ratio is 10%, the bank must keep $100 in reserve and can lend out 900 dollars.
+The borrower spends the 900 dollars, which gets deposited in another bank, and that bank lends out 90% of the deposit again.

 This process repeats, and the total money created can be calculated as:

 $$ \text{Money Multiplier}=\frac{1}{\text{Reserve Ratio}} = \frac{1}{10 \text{percent}}=\frac{1}{0.1}=10 $$

-So, an initial deposit of $1,000$ could create up to $10,000 in total money but the wealth is still $1,000.
+So, an initial deposit of 1,000 dollars could create up to 10,000 dollars in total money but the wealth is still only 1,000 dollars.

 ### Balance Sheet
 A bank's balance sheet is a financial statement that shows the bank's financial position.
 It helps assess the bank's financial health by providing a snapshot of its assets, liabilities and equity.